cbaumgart004/employeeInquirer/README.md

 ## Credits

 This application was was developed by [Chris Baumgart](https://github.com/cbaumgart004).
 I struggled initially with Postgres and figuring out how to get tables joined.
 The documentation on the Postgres website was helpful.
 Specifically, this tutorial found [here](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-inner-join/).
-This was very helpful for getting my inquirer prompts to return multiple tables.
+This was very helpful for getting my inquirer prompts to return multiple tables, with all the joins.
 Additonally, I found a helpful YouTube tutorial on Inquirer [here](https://www.youtube.com/watch?v=gZugKSoAyoY).

 ## License